Skincare

 Exfoliators

-Removes old, dull skin helping to brighten the skin’s complexion, unclog pores, and the
+Gently removes old, dull skin, helping to brighten the skin’s complexion and unclog pores.

 Obagi Nu-Derm Exfoderm